Eidknab/password-generator/README.md

 # password-generator

-This script generate a password and generate a txt.card to keep it indexed & secure where you want.
+This script generate a password with a txt.card to keep it indexed & secure where you want.